What Is Hyperhidrosis?

 When your body is overheated, when you’re moving around, when you’re feeling emotional, or as a result of hormones, nerves activate the sweat glands.
 When those nerves overreact, it causes hyperhidrosis.
 For instance, someone may only need to think of a situation that causes anxiety in order to break out in a sweat.

-- Over-the-counter or prescription-strength antiperspirants that contain aluminum
+- Over-the-counter or prescription-strength antiperspirants that contain aluminum salts or aluminum chloride

 - Medications called anticholinergics that affect the nerve signals to sweat glands.
 You may take them in pill form or apply them to your skin as a cream or with a medicated wipe.